-*This post was written in collaboration with Gemma, who kindly sent me a selection of her lovely mandala designs.
-However all thoughts, opinions and self care love are, as always, my own.
+*This post was written in collaboration with Gemma, who kindly sent me a selection of her lovely mandala designs to feature.
+However, all thoughts, opinions and self care love are, as always, my own.

 The main thing I struggle with as a student is taking time away from work.
 I’m even worse at actually having some self care time.